Irreducible component: In topology

+The empty topological space

+The empty topological space vacuously satisfies the definition above for irreducible (since it has no proper subsets).
+However some authors, especially those interested in applications to algebraic topology, explicitly exclude the empty set from being irreducible.
+This article will not follow that convention.

 In algebraic geometry

 Every affine or projective algebraic set is defined as the set of the zeros of an ideal in a polynomial ring.
-An irreducible algebraic set, more commonly known as an algebraic variety is an algebraic set that cannot be decomposed as the union of two smaller algebraic sets.
+An irreducible algebraic set, more commonly known as an algebraic variety, is an algebraic set that cannot be decomposed as the union of two smaller algebraic sets.
 Lasker–Noether theorem implies that every algebraic set is the union of a finite number of uniquely defined algebraic sets, called its irreducible components.
 These notions of irreducibility and irreducible components are exactly the above defined ones, when the Zariski topology is considered, since the algebraic sets are exactly the closed sets of this topology.

 The spectrum of a ring is a topological space whose points are the prime ideals and the closed sets are the sets of all prime ideals that contain a fixed ideal.
 For this topology, a closed set is irreducible if it is the set of all prime ideals that contain some prime ideal, and the irreducible components correspond to minimal prime ideals.
 The number of irreducible components is finite in the case of a Noetherian ring.

 A scheme is obtained by gluing together spectra of rings in the same way that a manifold is obtained by gluing together charts.
 So the definition of irreducibility and irreducible components extends immediately to schemes.